 The biology of microscopic organisms including bacteria, fungi, protozoa, algae, and viruses.
-An introduction to basic principles of microbiology, with an emphasis on morphology, classification, cultivation, growth, physical and chemical controlling agents, antibiotics, host-parasite interactions, host immunity, and applications of microbiology.
-The lab includes practical laboratory applications of basic microbiological principles, specimen taking, and interpretations of test results.
+An introduction to basic principles of microbiology, with an emphasis on morphology, classification, cultivation, growth, physical, and chemical controlling agents, antibiotics, host-parasite interactions, and the benefits of microorganisms including genetic engineering applications.
+The lab includes proper technique in observation, identification of microbes, and reactions under various physical and chemical conditions.

-Prerequisite: Placement in BIOL 120 or higher or completion of a one semester college –level biology course with a grade of C- or better.
+Prerequisite: Placement in BIOL 120 or higher or one semester of a college-level biology course (ex.
+BIOL 105 with at least a C-).

 4 credits (3 lecture hours, 2 laboratory hours), fall or spring semester

 This course satisfies SUNY General Education Requirements for “Natural Sciences”.

 These credits count toward the Math and/or Science (List B) requirements for graduation.